 Not all insects and arachnids eat plants, though.
 Helicopter Damselflies attack spiders.
 Assassin Bugs liquefy their prey.
 Army Ants take down live animals, in addition to sweeping the forest floor for insects that have died.
 Of course, invertebrates make very desirable meals to other animals—there are a number of birds, amphibians, and reptiles that would love to snag a tasty insect.

-Whatever the time of year or type of habitat, the invertebrates of Costa Rica will captivate visitors.
+Whatever the time of year or type of habitat, the invertebrates will be there.